-How to Make Beautiful Valentine’s Sugar Cookies — in a Hurry!
+How to Make Beautiful Valentine Sugar Cookies… in a Hurry!

 It is time for short cuts baby.
-And I promise you, your cookies will be so delicious, no one will miss the layers of royal icing.
+And I promise you, your valentine sugar cookies will be so delicious, no one will miss the layers of royal icing.

 (Of course, no disrespect to royal icing.
 If you have time, decorate away!
-I adore all the incredible sugar cookie designs I see on Pinterest.
-And I am working on my decorating skills.
-But some moments call for short roads.)
+I adore incredible sugar cookie designs, but some moments call for short cuts.)